lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 There is a cron job to control when this happens.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/config/cron) for help if you want to change this.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** Scenes in temp rooms will remain open as long as there are characters still in the room - even if they're logged off.
 Scenes in grid rooms will stop after everyone logs off.

+## include_pose_separator

+When you complete a scene and share the log, the default behavior is to compress all the poses together into a single narrative, like you'd find in a book.
+You can alternately include a separator line between poses to make it more clear which pargarphs went together in a single pose.
+This separator can be styled with custom CSS using the 'pose-divider' class.

 ## delete_unshared_scenes